 Seedlings need to be placed about one foot apart and watered occasionally until the plant is thriving.
 After this, only water if going through an extended drought.
 If the soil is rich and dug up well, the mint doesn’t need fertilization.

 Growing mint in garden pots and other containers above ground work fine, and it also adds the benefit of being able to move the mint indoors during the frost and enjoy it year round.

 With some clippers, remove the leaves from the top of the plant, which will encourage growth.
 This is best done when the spikes are in full bloom, to get the maximum flavour from the mint.
 Never remove all the leaves at once.
 Mint leaves when grown outside can be harvested usually six months out of the year, and when inside all year round.

 Fresh mint is best used right away, it can stored for a couple days in a fridge, put in the freezer, or dried and stored in an air-tight container in a cool, dark, dry area.

 Mint is an herb nearly all of us are familiar with, and is a great addition to our gardens and homes.
 There are many helpful uses for the leaves, including being aesthetically pleasing to our landscape.
-It’s so easy to grow and maintain and has so many uses, gardeners would benefit from adding it to their plots.
+Growing mint seeds is very easy, as well as they are easy to maintain and has so many uses, gardeners would benefit from adding it to their plots.